RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 I have finally gotten to a point where the major features are at a good spot and I can spare some time for tutorials, examples, and documentation.
-To that end I have set up a web site on GitHub pages and included the first tutorial, with more on the way.
+To that end I have set up a web site on GitHub pages and included the first two tutorials, with more on the way.
+These two tutorials together comprise the usual "Hello World" example - the first one shows how to configure, generate, and test a recognizer.json file.
+The second tutorial shows how to write your own code to use the generated file.

 https://rationalanimal.github.io/vui-ad-hoc-alexa-recognizer/